 Before pursuing SunFrog, Kent and his friends were online artists and sellers.
 They utilized popular platforms like Etsy, Amazon, and Ebay, but were dissatisfied with the profitability rates, among many things.
 That’s when the idea was sparked.
 They knew they could do it better.

 Kent founded SunFrog.com three years ago.
-Along with his crew, Kent built a platform to work for both artists and sellers.
-However, unlike popular e-commerce distributors, they designed a business model that would cater to the creators.
+Along with his crew, Kent built a platform that works for both the artists and the sellers.
+However, unlike popular e-commerce distributors, they also designed a business model that would cater to the creators.